Solar cycle 25 prediction using length-to-amplitude relations: Control of stability

 \section{Control of stability}

-To control the stability of the prediction method we will do the following procedure.
+The parameters of the mechanism that drives the solar activity can vary over time, affecting the rules under discussion and efficiency of the described method of prediction.
+To control its stability we will make the following procedure.
 Let's take the subseries of parameters from 1st to $(i-1)$th cycle, construct the regressions for the LNAR and LALR using the truncated series and obtain the predictions for the moment and amplitude of the $i$th cycle.
-The results of the predictions compared with the observed values are plotted in Figs.~\ref{figcamp} and~\ref{figctime}.
+The results of the predictions are plotted in Figs.~\ref{figcamp}, where the observed values and predictions made on the base of full series are also plotted.
 All predicted values are in $1.5\sigma$ bands relative to the observed values.
-The number of predictions in the one sigma band is 8 out of 13 (62\%) for amplitudes and 11 out of 13 (85\%) for lengths, which does not contradict to the probability to be in the $1\sigma$ band for the normal distribution (68\%).
+The number of predictions in the $1\sigma$ band is 8 out of 13 (62\%) for amplitudes and 11 out of 13 (85\%) for lengths, which is close to the that probability for the normal distribution of errors (68\%).
+In addition, one can see that predictions made on the base of truncated and full series are very close (they differences do not exeed $0.25\sigma$).
+These facts indicate stability of the relations used for predictions at least in the last century.